Use to find companies where this pattern is active.

 Required Observations

-Dividend Coverage And Payment Stability
+Dividend Coverage and Payment Stability (FCF-Based)

-Free cash flow as a share of operating cash flow, benchmarked against industry peers.
+Free cash flow is a larger share of operating cash flow than for most companies in the industry.